software-students-spring2025/1-specification-exercise-give_me_admin/README.md

 [^1]: The V scale grading describes the difficulty of a route.
 The higher the number, the higher the route.
 [^2]: The term "flash" in climbing means to complete a route on the first attempt.
 [^3]: The term "send" in climbing means to complete a route.

+### Stakeholder: Ary Gummakonda

+Ary is a busy student trying to improve his fitness through food and exercise.
+Ary's goals are:
+- Go to the gym consistently, at least 4 times a week
+- Lose body weight through healthy eating

+Some problems/frustrations Ary has are:
+- He struggles to keep himself accountable with going to the gym.
+- When he is at the gym, he always does the same exercises and is unsure whether they are good for him.
+- He doesn't know how to reach his protein intake goals without overeating.

 ## Product Vision Statement